ericsua/AnnotationPlatformLUS-Next.js14/README.md

 ```

 #### MongoDB Atlas
-To use MongoDB Atlas, a cluster needs to be created, and the connection string needs to be added to the `.env` file inside the `./client` and `./server` directories.
+To use MongoDB Atlas, a cluster needs to be created in their website, and the connection string needs to be added to the `.env` file inside the `./client` and `./server` directories.

 ### Environment Variables
 Inside the `./client` directory, two `dotenv` files are needed.